bkryza/clang-uml/docs/installation.md

 # To build using a specific installed version of LLVM use:
 LLVM_VERSION=16 make release
-# or specify path to a specific llvm-config binary, e.g.:
+# or specify a path to a specific llvm-config binary, e.g.:
 LLVM_CONFIG_PATH=/usr/bin/llvm-config-16 make release
 # or directly specify the path where LLVMConfig.cmake can be found on your system, e.g.:
 CMAKE_PREFIX=/usr/lib/llvm-16/lib/cmake/llvm make release